 Web statistics

-You can add analytics to your Voice site by adding the tracking Javascript code into the theme settings, but your choice of tool affects whether you need to display a cookie consent banner to your visitors.
+You can add third party analytics to your Voice site by adding the tracking Javascript code into the theme settings, but your choice of tool affects whether you need to display a cookie consent banner to your visitors.

 Cookieless analytics (no banner required)